 It’s not just child seats the Toyota RAV4 can carry with ease – its boot is also impressively practical.
 It might not be quite as large as those in a Tiguan or CR-V with all five seats in place but its flat floor and low load height make lifting in heavy boxes a breeze.
 There’s even some handy underfloor storage and a few useful shopping hooks.

 Toyota RAV4s are a bit like mobile phones – they used to be small and simple but over the years they’ve got progressively bigger and more complicated

-You can get the RAV4 with petrol, diesel and hybrid engines and with either front- or four-wheel drive.
-Your best bet is the 2.0-litre diesel – it’s not just the cheapest to buy but it’s also the most economical.
+You can get the Toyota RAV4 with petrol or hybrid engines and with either front- or four-wheel drive.

 All things considered, the Toyota RAV4 is well worth a look if you’re after a well-equipped family car that’s big on space and easy to drive – if not quite as plush feeling as some alternatives.